 Especially during the cooler months, this cultivar's leaves take on bright golden centers with ochre margins.
 From late fall to winter, look for white flowers tinged with lavender.

-Why we love it: In shade, it masquerades as its plainer green cousin, the common Jade Plant.
-What’s more fun than a plant with a secret identity?
+Why we love it: In the shade, it masquerades as its plainer green cousin, the common Jade Plant.
+What is more fun than a plant with a secret identity?